11+ prep · Reading

 Kendrick School

-Girls' grammar school, founded 1877.
+Kendrick School is the girls' grammar, founded 1877.
 Consistently among the top-performing girls' schools in the country.
 Admits a small year-group each year; equally heavily oversubscribed.

 Both schools use the same GL-format test administered through the Reading Consortium.
-Each then operates its own oversubscription criteria — typically distance from school, sibling priority, and looked-after-children priority.
+Each then operates its own oversubscription criteria: typically distance from school, sibling priority, and looked-after-children priority.

 The Reading 11+

+GL Assessment-format.
+Four sections covering English (comprehension and language use), Maths (KS2-level problem-solving under time pressure), Verbal Reasoning (language-based pattern recognition), and Non-Verbal Reasoning (visual and spatial pattern recognition).
 Sat in September of Year 6.
 Registration falls in the summer term of Year 5; deadlines are published annually.

 How tutoring usually focuses